By Paddy Bowman, Sylvia Bienvenu, and Maida Owens

 Consider partnering with other teachers or community groups.
 Link with other teachers in your school or elsewhere in the state to share problems and successes.
 Ask administrators and the parent teacher organization for support and send a letter home with students outlining your plans (see Letter to Parents and Caregivers).
 Involve families, community members, and the school community during the year.
 Publicize students' work in the school paper and local media.
 Give presentations at teacher workshops or regional education meetings.
 Invite local school officials to events that you and your students organize.
 Studying folklife in depth connects students and communities in powerful ways and you'll want to share students' work.

-Use the Study Guide Summary to review the units, lessons, and their purpose.
-For an outline of the entire guide with all lessons, Content Standards met, student worksheets, and rubrics, check out the Study Guide Outline.
+Use the Study Guide Outline to review the units, lessons, and their purpose.
+Expand the list to see an outline of the entire guide with all lessons, Content Standards met, student worksheets, and rubrics.

-Use Looking for Something Specific? to locate activities that meet a content standard, teach a skill, or include a specific activity or content.
+Use Looking for Something Specific? to locate activities that teach a skill, or include a specific activity or content.